-From Faversham to Trimley it's about a 2 hour drive, and with conflicting messages throughout the day reporting the bird "present and showing well" to "no news of Pacific Swift since 2.45pm".
-Additional news was also coming through that Cordy's Lane had been shut off and police were issuing parking tickets, along with police speed traps being set up along the A14, and a 3 mile walk after you had parked the car.
-It was being to become less inviting to leave Faversham.
+From Faversham to Trimley it's about a 2-hour drive, and with conflicting messages throughout the day reporting the bird "present and showing well" to "no news of Pacific Swift since 2.45pm".
+Additional news was also coming through that Cordy's Lane had been shut off, and police were issuing parking tickets.
+Police speed traps were also being set up along the A14, and a 3-mile walk was required after parking the car.
+It became less tempting to leave Faversham.

-Even so we did still give it serious consideration on the drive back towards Essex.
+Even so, we still gave it serious consideration on the drive back towards Essex.
 News of thunderstorms and hail at Trimley finally put pay to any lingering thoughts we may of had.

-This morning Brian having obviously not slept to well, texts at 5.15am to say he's going to take a chance and go for the swift.
-At 5.40am we are in the car and heading North up the A12 heading for Trimley.
+This morning, Brian, having obviously not slept too well, texts at 5.15am to say he's going to take a chance and go for the swift.
+At 5.40am, we are in the car and heading North up the A12, towards Trimley.

 Arriving at the car park around 7am.
-After Brian had managed to somehow squeeze the car into a gap between another car and a tree and we set off through the gate and headed down the footpath towards the reserve centre and hides.
+Brian somehow managed to squeeze his car into a gap between another car and a tree, and we set off through the gate, heading along the footpath towards the reserve centre and hides.

-Reports yesterday of the walk being 3 miles were probably an over estimate, and were probably closer to 2 miles.
+Reports yesterday of the walk being 3 miles were an overestimate, and were much closer to 2 miles.

 On the walk down, we met a few birders returning to the car park.
 None had seen the bird, and although we didn't really believe the bird would have stuck for a second day, we still found it surprising that they would be leaving this early.